 for any misplaced or lost work, the appropriate documentation must be supplied with the sample (the SACE coordinator in each school will have access to this documentation and it is available on the SACE website)

-where work is submitted on USB drives, two USB drives should be supplied for each student, as moderators work in pairs; similarly, submit two identical DVDs where DVDs are the mode of submission.

 Clearly the more successful responses were typified by early identification of and planning for Assessment Type 2.
 This assists students to target their material applications task appropriately, and allows time for diligent and thoughtful design and preparation for the realisation process.
 The successful courses also provided for targeted specialised skills tasks that, where possible, prepared and enabled students to make informed decisions about coding types, joining systems, CAM solutions, camera techniques, imaging solutions, materials, or components.
 Both the moderation and marking panels reflected on the many successful student responses that were submitted as a result of the product being identified as early as possible in the course, and it then ‘driving’ the content and direction of other assessment type tasks.

 The folio reflected a significant body of research and documentation surrounding the design process of the product.